Lessons From Canadian Indigenous History: How to Avoid Getting Lost

 In my last post, I talked about the importance of finding more balance when naming places on the Canadian landscape.
 Many places once had or could have, equivalent Indigenous names.
 Those Indigenous names were forgotten, replaced with Euro-Canadian names, or original names were not kept because they were not relevant to the new Euro-Canadian colonizers.
 And as one Edmonton alderman put it (and who later apologized for his remarks), some Indigenous names were just too difficult to pronounce and should not be used for signage.
 I guess I’m out of the race then.
 There will never be a ‘Pyszczyk’ Avenue in Edmonton if we apply those guidelines.

 Historic maps can be a great source of information about long-lost places and names.
-But even here there is a fundamental problem.
+But even here, there is a fundamental problem.
 Most Canadian maps were drawn by early Euro-Canadians who had their own agenda of what was important to record, and what was not.
-In the words of historian, Theodore Binnema:
+In the words of historian Theodore Binnema:

 Map makers must interpret landscapes, select the most important features of those landscapes, and depict those features in a way that their audience will understand… No part of this enterprise is objective.
 Each is heavily influenced by the society in which it occurs.
 Maps then, are artifacts that preserve potentially valuable information about human societies and the relationships they have had with their surroundings…” (an excerpt from an unpublished manuscript, written by Dr. Theodore Binnema, University of Northern British Columbia)